Cristiano Dalbem

 Implementing

 As the only developer on the team, it’s always a challenge to separate the engineering and design mindsets in the process.
-I forced myself to always ideate on Figma first, validating with the peers and creating cards on our Trello board to document the task and prioritize it for development.
+I forced myself to always ideate concepts on Figma first, validating with the peers and creating cards on our Trello board to document the task and prioritize it for development.

 The overall system architecture passed by many iterations.
 I started with straightforward ones to test concepts concerning the OSM Overpass API.
 I slowly added more complexity to mitigate the problems we saw, getting feedback from the stakeholders and our user community and always aiming to improve the user experience.